 We’re really fortunate at St Mary’s to have a large churchyard, the only “open” one locally.
 In Warsash local people can be buried or interred close to where their loved ones live, and there’s a steady stream of visitors to the churchyard, to care for the graves or just to reflect or pray.
 We value being able to serve our village community in this way.
 The purpose of this page is to explain the latest developments in the way forward for future use of our tranquil and very well used churchyard.

-Sadly, as was mentioned in November 2016’s Parish News, after 145 years of continuous use our churchyard is now almost full.
+Sadly, as was mentioned in 2016, after 145 years of continuous use our churchyard is almost full.
 We held a period of consultation on our proposals for keeping it open at the end of 2015, which included articles in the local press and even an interview on local cable TV!
 The proposals attracted only favourable comment and the good news is that the PCC’s proposals were approved by the Diocese and have now been implemented.

 The major impact on the graveyard itself has been the creation of a beautiful new Garden of Remembrance (a Memorial Garden), for the perpetual interment of ashes.
 The design the PCC approved is a landscaped area at the end of the eastern path in the churchyard in the shape of a Celtic Cross.
 There is a central circular bench with a tree in the middle so that people can rest and remember their loved ones in the heart of the Garden.
 The crowns of the surrounding trees have been raised to provide more light and space, and the accumulated earth and compost heaps that have previously formed a bank at the eastern end of the churchyard have been reduced.
 A small raised bank has been retained to provide some privacy from the football pitches.